 Loy Krathong Festival

-One of the most popular Thai festivals is the Loy Krathong Festival, falling on the full moon of the twelfth lunar month - in 2009 on the 2nd of November.
-The festival derives from a Hindu festival in which offerings were made every year to the Goddess of the River Ganges, sacred river of India.
+One of the most popular Thai festivals is the Loy Krathong Festival, falling on the full moon of the twelfth lunar month.
+The festival derives from a Hindu festival in which offerings were made every year to Ganga, Goddess of the River Ganges, sacred river of India.
 It came to Thailand probably during the Sukhothai period.

-In Thailand it has come to be a purification festival, a letting go of the transgressions of the previous year, but with also a sense of making an offering to the spirits of the river, and Mae Khongkha, goddess of the rivers.
+In Thailand it has come to be a purification festival, a letting go of the transgressions of the previous year, but with also a sense of making an offering to the spirits of the river, and Mae Khongkha (Thai version of Ganga), goddess of the rivers.

 The Krathongs are small boats, originally made of banana leaves formed into the shape of a Lotus flower.
 Sometimes a round section of banana tree is used as a base, though in recent years a circle of expanded polystyrene, or bread has become popular.

 The basic boat is then decorated with flowers, leaves, incense sticks and a central candle; coins are placed within the interior - a matter of considerable interest to the small children who flock to the event.
 The completed krathong are then floated ("loy" means "launch"), candles lighted, on the main rivers and canals.
-Unfortunately the large catfish who abound near the temple piers have wised to the fact that some of the krathong are edible and tend to demolish the fragile offerings almost as soon as they go into the water, as happened this year in the case of my friends' krathong at Wat Lan Buhn, in Bangkok's Lat Krabang district.
+Unfortunately the large catfish who abound near the temple piers have wised to the fact that some of the krathong are edible and tend to demolish the fragile offerings almost as soon as they go into the water, as happened a few years ago to my friends' krathong at Wat Lan Buhn, in Bangkok's Lat Krabang district.